 Enforcement

-Functionality that ensures compliance with privacy policies, agreements and legal requirements and to give data subjects a means of filing complaints of compliance violations and having them addressed, including recourse for violations of law, agreements and policies.
+Functionality that ensures compliance with privacy policies, agreements and legal requirements and to give data subjects a means of filing complaints of compliance violations and having them addressed, including recourse for violations of law, agreements and policies, with optional linkages to redress and sanctions.
+Such Functionality includes alerts, audits and security breach management.

 Openness

-Functionality, available to data subjects, that allows access to an information processors policies and practices relating to the management of their Personal Information and that establishes the existence, nature, and purpose of use of Personal Information held about the data subject.
+Functionality, available to data subjects, that allows access to an information processor’s notice and practices relating to the management of their Personal Information and that establishes the existence, nature, and purpose of use of Personal Information held about the data subject.

 Anonymity